-To provide for leadership and efficient administration of RPA-18's transportation programs
+To provide for leadership and efficient administration of RPA-18's transportation programs.

 Personnel management for transportation activities.
 Financial management of budget and contracts.
-General administrative activities related to organization support and operations
+General administrative activities related to organization support and operations.

 Oversight and administrative support for RPA-18 staff activities.
 Ongoing activities related to personnel needs, recruitment, orienting and training and human resource activities.
 Monitoring and maintenance of MAPA's budget and development of dues schedule and associate member program.
+General administrative activities related to organization support and operations.